 Neuro Rehabilitation

 Neurological physiotherapy is a specialized branch of physiotherapy that focuses on assessing and treating individuals with neurological conditions affecting the central nervous system, such as stroke, multiple sclerosis, Parkinson's disease, and spinal cord injuries.
 This form of physiotherapy aims to optimize movement, function, and overall quality of life for patients.
-Neurological physiotherapists utilize evidence-based techniques and exercises to address issues like muscle weakness, impaired coordination, balance problems, and sensory deficits.
+At a leading neuro rehabilitation centre in Kerala, neurological physiotherapists utilize evidence-based techniques and exercises to address issues like muscle weakness, impaired coordination, balance problems, and sensory deficits.
 Treatment plans are tailored to the individual's needs, targeting restoring mobility, improving motor control, and reducing pain and spasticity.
 The ultimate goal is to help patients regain independence and enhance their ability to engage in daily activities.

 How Does Neuro Rehabilitation Works?